Timothy Eaton Business and Technical Institute

 Timothy Eaton Business and Technical Institute, formerly Timothy Eaton Secondary School is a defunct high school in the L'Amoreaux area of Toronto, Ontario, Canada originally operated by the Scarborough Board of Education.
 The school was named after Timothy Eaton, the founder of the now-defunct Eaton's department store chain.

+The school closure was justified by declining enrolment with 230 students in the final year.
+Remaining students were sent to Bendale BTI and Sir Robert Borden BTI.

-The site is now a residential development called Eaton on the Park Townhomes.
+The school building was demolished in 2014 and site is now a residential development called Eaton on the Park Townhomes.